camptocamp/c2cgeoportal/doc/integrator/create_application.rst

     parent, the others are children.
 Child instances display layers served by the parent instance.
 Parent and child instances share the same database, but use dedicated schemas within that database.

+.. note:: For Windows:

+    The ``$PROJECT/static/mobile/touch.tar.gz`` archive must be uncompressed
+    and then removed.

 Put the application under revision control
 ------------------------------------------